ClayAucoin/codex-lv2-may-2025/guides/week5-event-driven-apps/lesson-5-water-conservation-app.md

 - Update your Week 4 Water Conservation App HTML wireframe to be interactive
 - Add JavaScript event handling to existing Bootstrap components
-- Practice DOM manipulation with and without helper functions
+- Practice DOM manipulation with helper functions

 ---